-The dissemination of information among institutions and population is provided by a wide variety of means, persons and localities (Table 8).
-During the emergency response period in 2010, orders to evacuate were permanently communicated through a variety of direct communication channels (e.g. public meetings, radio and TV announcements) and as a result many thousands of lives could be saved.
+The dissemination of information among institutions and population is provided by a wide variety of means, persons and logities (Table 8).
+During the emergency response period in 2010, orders to evacuate were permanently communicated through a variety of direct communication of the provided and TV announcements) and as a result many thousands of live could be saved.